 Law faculty and students may request, through interlibrary loan, materials not available in the library.
-Please check both LINK and ALEPH before submitting a request.
+Please check both LINK and the ND Libraries Catalog before submitting a request.
 Also, note that many libraries do not lend materials such as looseleaf publications, microforms and rare books.
 The time needed to fulfill a request varies depending on the supplier.
 Request forms are available at the Circulation Desk.